 Bruni hammers home what he believes is the critical point—and if you’re a dedicated educator his column may make you a little sick: “Better teachers, better teachers, better teachers.
 That’s the mantra of the moment, and implicit in it is the notion that the ones we’ve got aren’t nearly good enough.”

 Won't Back Down, he says, raises important questions.
 “It’s ultimately about the impact of superior teaching, the need to foster more of it and the importance of school accountability.
 Who could quibble with any of that?”

 I could, for one.

-How did Vermont graduate 83% of its students in four years, and Wisconsin 81%, and North Dakota 80%, and why did Mississippi come in at 61% in 2008?
+How did Vermont graduate 83% of its students in four years, and Wisconsin 81%, and North Dakota 80%?
+Why did Mississippi come in at 61% in 2008?
 If Louisiana was at 60% and South Carolina and Georgia were at 59%, maybe it wasn’t unions.
 Maybe it was some strange phenomenon related to flying the Confederate flag.

-If that theory sounds ridiculous, what about lack of trees?
-Because there's a huge gap in graduation rates between suburban and urban districts within states.
+IF THAT THEORY SOUNDS RIDICULOUS, what about lack of trees?
+There’s a huge gap in graduation rates between suburban and urban districts within states.
 A study done in 2005 noted that 38% of Cleveland, Ohio high school students graduated in four years.
-Yet, in surrounding suburbs, the rate was 80%.
+In surrounding suburbs the rate was 80%.
 It was the same all over the country.
 The gap for the Baltimore region was 40 percentage points, for Milwaukee 35, in New York City environs 29.

 For Chicago, where Duncan was then wrapping up his fourth year at the helm of city schools, the difference was 28 points.